Gate of Destiny

-Gate of Destiny is an annual signature professional wrestling pay-per-view (PPV) created and promoted by the Japanese professional wrestling promotion Dragon Gate.
+The Gate of Destiny is an annual signature professional wrestling pay-per-view (PPV) created and promoted by the Japanese professional wrestling promotion Dragon Gate.
 The event has been held annually since 2007 as a pay-per-view (PPV).
 Attendance stayed constant until 2009.
 Since 2009, the attendance increased until 2011 and the 2012 Gate of Destiny featured also Dragon Gate USA championship matches.
 On 2013, the attendance increased with 7100 persons.
 The best attendance was 7150 persons.
 The event is part of the Crown Gate tour.
 The 2020 edition of the event was held with a limited audience due to in part to the ongoing COVID-19 pandemic at the time.